Jungle Jim: Publication history

 The strip was created by King Features Syndicate in order to compete with the popular United Feature Syndicate comic strip Tarzan, by Hal Foster.

 Illustrator Alex Raymond and pulp magazine author Don Moore created the original strip as a topper to run above Raymond's Flash Gordon.
 Jungle Jim and Flash Gordon were launched simultaneously on January 7, 1934.
 The character was named after Alex's brother Jim Raymond.

 During World War II, artist Raymond enlisted as a Marine.
 Successors included John Mayo (creator of Future Eye) and Paul Norris (creator of DC Comics' Aquaman).
 Don Moore continued to script through the succession of artists.
 The strip, which never ran as a daily, came to an end in 1954.

 From 1937 to 1947, the comic strip was reprinted in Ace Comics, published by David McKay.
 From 1949 to 1951, there were 11 original Jungle Jim comic books produced by Standard Comics.
 Dell Comics published 20 issues of Jungle Jim from 1953 to 1959; the last eight issues (#13–20) were written by Gaylord Du Bois.

 King Features Syndicate published a single issue of Jungle Jim in 1967.
-This was designated #5 and was a reprint of Dell's issue #5 with a new cover by Wally Wood.
+This is designated #5 and is a reprint of Dell's issue #5 with a new cover by Wally Wood.
 Charlton Comics then picked up Dell's numbering for another seven issues (#22–28) in 1969–70 with stories scripted by Wood, Pat Boyette, Bhob Stewart, Joe Gill and others.
 Artists on the Charlton stories were Wood, Boyette, Steve Ditko, Roger Brand and Tom Palmer.

 In January 2015, Dynamite Entertainment announced a new series of Jungle Jim as part of their "King:Dynamite" series.
 This version of Jungle Jim is written by Paul Tobin and illustrated by Sandy Jarrell.